 - Level 2 (L2): Affects multiple federal agencies and/or requires some specialized processing from the service customer or auditor perspective

 - Level 3 (L3): Affects a few federal agencies and requires unique processing, mandated by legislation or regulation.

 Business Use Cases

-- Business information expected to be received, processed, and/or provided
+- business information expected to be received, processed, and/or provided.

-You will also see that use cases are agnostic as to whether the events in the business use case are automated, semi-automated, or manually accomplished.
+Business use cases are agnostic as to whether the events in the business use case are automated, semi-automated, or manually accomplished.
 This allows an agency using the use cases to make the best decisions about where automation is most beneficial.

-This page was last updated on June 10, 2021.
+This page was last updated on November 23, 2022.